BDC Hamburger Icon

 Network ownership

-The SIP provider’s network is its most important asset.
-Effective SIP providers can offer a high-quality and reliable network they fully control.
+The SIP provider’s network is its most vital asset.
+Effective SIP providers offer a high-quality and reliable network they fully control.

 Only Tier 1 providers can be truly accountable to their customers.
 Owning the network enables them to be more transparent and quickly respond to issues.